arapurayil/aBL/.github/ISSUE_TEMPLATE/block.md

 ---
-name: Unblock Domain
+name: Block
-about: Propose a domain to exclude from aBL
+about: Propose a domain to include in aBL
-title: "[UNBLOCK]"
+title: "[BLOCK}"
-labels: unblock
+labels: block
 assignees: arapurayil

 ---